-- The Company shall establish the Compliance Committee as an advisory body to the President and Representative Executive Officer regarding the operation of compliance management.
-The President and Representative Executive Officer shall be the chairperson and the members of the committee shall be a corporate lawyer, Executive Officers and others. - An officer shall be put in charge of compliance in order to promote the operation of compliance management. - Each operating company shall put departments and responsible persons in charge of promotion of compliance and risk management, and shall carry out daily supervision and direction of business operations that are in accordance with laws and regulations and internal company rules. - The Compliance Committee shall work to develop the foundations of compliance management such as internal company rules, operation management manuals and formulation of management systems.
-In addition, the committee shall periodically formulate and track progress on compliance penetration activities such as e-learning, through departments in charge of promotion of compliance at each company. - The Compliance Committee shall periodically request reports from persons in charge of promotion of compliance at operating companies regarding the status of compliance management in their respective areas of responsibility, and take proper rectification measures.
-In addition, the committee shall formulate guidelines and measures to prevent recurrence to be followed and taken by the Group as a whole, and implement the said guidelines and measures.
+- 1) Compliance promotion framework - The Company shall establish the Compliance Committee as an advisory body to the President and Representative Executive Officer regarding the operation of compliance management.
+The President and Representative Executive Officer shall be the chairperson, and the members of the committee shall be a corporate lawyer, Executive Officers, and others. - An officer shall be put in charge of compliance in order to promote the operation of compliance management. - The Company shall also designate a department and person in charge of compliance to establish, institutionalize, and supervise the operation of compliance systems at the Company and operating subsidiaries. - Each operating subsidiary shall designate departments and responsible persons in charge of promotion of compliance, and shall carry out daily supervision and direction of business operations that are in accordance with laws and regulations and internal company rules. - The Compliance Committee shall strengthen collaboration with departments in charge of compliance in operating subsidiaries, continuously oversee the development of the foundations of the compliance system and the status of implementation, and promote compliance with laws, regulations, and corporate ethics in addition to drawing up courses of action to take in response to serious compliance-related violations. - Notably, the committee shall report the details of these deliberations to the Audit Committee in a timely manner.

-(ii) Whistle-blowing system
+2) Whistle-blowing system

-- The Company shall establish the "JFR Group Compliance Hotline" as the whistle-blowing system of the Group that also extends beyond companies (to a corporate lawyer), which may be used by all persons working at the Company and operating companies. - The hotline's policy shall be to maintain strict confidentiality regarding notifications and reports and shall not disclose the personal information of whistleblowers to a third party without their consent; to be careful to avoid identification of the whistleblower when investigating the facts; and to ensure that whistleblowers are not subjected to disadvantageous treatment in terms of personnel affairs or any other aspect. - For hotline reports concerning management personnel, the Company shall build a structure whereby the reports are submitted directly to the Audit Committee and subjected to directions from the Audit Committee so as to secure an independent reporting route.
+- The Company shall establish the "JFR Group Compliance Hotline" as the whistle-blowing system of the Group that also extends beyond companies (to a corporate lawyer), which may be used by all persons working at the Company and operating subsidiaries. - The hotline's policy shall be to maintain strict confidentiality regarding notifications and reports and shall not disclose the personal information of whistleblowers to a third party without their consent; to be careful to avoid identification of the whistleblower when investigating the facts; and to ensure that whistleblowers are not subjected to disadvantageous treatment in terms of personnel affairs or any other aspect. - For hotline reports concerning management personnel, the Company shall build a structure whereby the reports are submitted directly to the Audit Committee and subjected to directions from the Audit Committee so as to secure an independent reporting route.